Tailcoat for Scapegrace

-Tailcoat for Scapegrace (Фрак для шалопая) is a 1979 Soviet children's adventure film directed by Eldor Urazbaev, with script by Arkadi Krasilschikov.
+Tailcoat for Scapegrace (Фрак для шалопая) is a 1979 Soviet children's adventure film directed by Eldor Magomatovich Urazbayev, with script by Arkadi Krasilschikov.

 Plot

 A random event brought two completely different people together: a schoolboy, Zhenya Grachev and a former locksmith who is now a crane driver - Zhora Myakishev.
 The boy escaped from the camp to see his brother who is serving in the army.
 Myakishev stole a car with a watering depot to arrange rain for filmmakers who rented him a dress suit.

 Both are hiding from the police, but by inadvertence, Myakishev specifically is entrusted with accompanying the caught boy to the city.
-When they get to know each other closer these very different people become good friends.
+When they get to know each other closer, these different people become good friends.

 The tailcoat which was obtained with difficulty, must transform George Myakishev into a gentleman.
 During the televised TV finals of the competitive ballroom dancing he can finally prove to the girl he likes that he is not such a scapegrace as everyone thinks he is.